No such thing as a stupid question

-"(There's) no such thing as a stupid question" is a common phrase, that states that the quest for knowledge includes failure, and that just because one person may know less than others, they should not be afraid to ask rather than pretend they already know.
+"(There's) no such thing as a stupid question" is a common phrase, that implies that the quest for knowledge includes failure, and that just because one person may know less than others, they should not be afraid to ask rather than pretend they already know.
 In many cases, multiple people may not know, but are too afraid to ask the "stupid question"; the one who asks the question may in fact be doing a service to those around them.

 Origins

 "There are no stupid questions"

 Carl Sagan, in his work The Demon-Haunted World: Science as a Candle in the Dark said: "There are naïve questions, tedious questions, ill-phrased questions, questions put after inadequate self-criticism.
 But every question is a cry to understand the world.
 There is no such thing as a dumb question".

 A 1970 Dear Abby column in The Milwaukee Sentinel said: "There is no such thing as a stupid question if it's sincere.
 Better to ask and risk appearing stupid than to continue on your ignorant way and make a stupid mistake.

 "There is no such thing as a stupid question, only stupid answers".
 Presentation Skills That Will Take You to the Top says that within the business world, the adage holds true.
 The book adds "a question might be uninformed, tangential, or seemingly irrelevant, but, whether the presenter perceives it to be stupid or not, every audience member has every right to ask any sort of question".

 In the Line of Fire: How to Handle Tough Questions – When It Counts suggests that there are no stupid questions, rather there are "tangential questions", and that these should be dealt with swiftly and effectively.

 Designing Field Studies for Biodiversity Conservation says "there's no such thing as a stupid question, as long as it ends in a question mark".